 Biomechanics: An interdisciplinary approach to the mechanical aspects of human movement, with the particular focus on gait, gait energetics, and mechanisms for lower extremity injury.

-Exercise and Sports Physiology: This track focuses on the relationship between exercise and the brain, particularly as it relates to mental health and physical performance.
+Exercise and Sports Psychology: This track focuses on the relationship between exercise and the brain, particularly as it relates to mental health and physical performance.

-Exercise Psychology: The primary goal of this concentration is to understand "how things work"; the various cells, tissues, organs, and organ systems that necessarily respond to challenges posed by intensive excercise and physical training.
+Exercise Physiology: The primary goal of this concentration is to understand "how things work"; the various cells, tissues, organs, and organ systems that necessarily respond to challenges posed by intensive exercise and physical training.